groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/use-cases/add-or-remove-annotation.md

     annotator.Save("result.pdf");
 }
 ```
+{{< /tab >}}
+{{< /tabs >}}

-We have only shown you 2 examples because all the other types of annotation work in a similar way.
-You can try and add all the other annotations yourself or by following our [detailed guides](https://docs.groupdocs.com/annotation/net/add-annotation-to-the-document/) related to every annotation we support.
+You can add annotations of other types in a similar way.
+You can try and add all the other annotations as described in [detailed guides](https://docs.groupdocs.com/annotation/net/add-annotation-to-the-document/) related to every annotation we support.

 ### Remove Annotations from PDF in .NET

-The following steps show how to remove all the annotations from PDF files in .NET.
+To remove all the annotations from PDF files, follow these steps

-*   Load the PDF document using the [Annotator](https://reference.groupdocs.com/annotation/net/com.groupdocs.annotation/Annotator) class.
+1. Load the PDF document using the [Annotator](https://reference.groupdocs.com/annotation/net/com.groupdocs.annotation/Annotator) class.
-*   Initialize saving Options using [SaveOptions](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.options/saveoptions) class.
+2. Initialize saving options using the [SaveOptions](https://reference.groupdocs.com/annotation/net/groupdocs.annotation.options/saveoptions) class.
-*   Set the annotation types to None.
+3. Set the annotation types to `None`.
-*   Save the PDF file having all the annotations removed, by providing the path using the [save](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/methods/save) method.
+4. Save the PDF file using the [Save](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/annotator/methods/save) method.

 The following .NET code removes annotations from a PDF file.

+{{< tabs "example3">}}
+{{< tab "C#" >}}
 ```csharp
 using (Annotator annotator = new Annotator("input.pdf"))
 {